CsatiZoltan/t8code-wiki/Tutorial:-Search.md

 This way, we can exclude whole portions of the mesh from the search early on and thus have a significant performance advantage compared to linearly searching through all elements as would be necessary with unstructured meshes.
 You can see in the output of the executable that the number of searched elements is significantly smaller than the actual number of elements:
-To search for 2000 particles in a forest with 141,052 elements, the search looked at 16,448.
+To search for 2000 particles in a forest with 141,052 elements, the search looked at 16,448 elements.

 <p align="center">